edthedev/edthedev.github.io/blog/luanti/mods.md

 - Without this mod, fruit only spawn when a tree first spawns.
 - Pairs nicely with the `Pie` mod.

+`Remove Unknowns` adds a server admin command to clean-up leftover blocks from retired mods.
+- `/ru 75` clears replaces unknown blocks with air blocks for a radius of 75 around the (server admin) player that issues the command.

 `Simple Woodcutter` causes striking the bottom block of a tree to mine any connected tree blocks.
 - Reduces random floating bits of tree top.
 - Saves time when tree farming.